Check this page for open positions.

 Interns and Dissertation students

-If you are interested in pursuing an internship or your dissertation project in the lab, then it is mandatory for you to fill this form.
-You may not receive a response if you email directlry.
+If you are interested in pursuing an internship or dissertation project in the lab, then it is mandatory for you to fill this form.
+You will NOT receive a response if you email directly.

 Based on the interview performance and the documents submitted in the application package, Ph.D. candidates are recruited by CES once a year (May/June).
 To appear for the interview, the candidate should have qualified for one of the following national-level entrance exams: UGC/CSIR-NET, GATE ecology, GATE life science, GATE biotechnology or any equivalent national-level exam.
 The department sets the cut-off for the interview and will conduct two rounds of interview of students who have made the cut-off.
 Additional details can be found here.

-If you are interested in pursuing a PhD in the lab, you are advised to get in touch well-before the interviews, and discuss the scope and ideas for the PhD thesis.
-Upon clearing the interview, the candidates will be admitted into the lab only if their research interests match ours.
+If you are interested in pursuing a PhD in the lab, you are advised to fill this form well in advance before the interviews, and discuss the scope and ideas for the PhD thesis.

 Prospective candidates should contact me with their resume and a brief research statement.
-Applicants seeking postdoctoral positions could develop proposals with the lab to compete for the prestigious national (e.g., Raman Postdoctoral Fellowship, Wellcome DBT Early Career Fellowship, Fellowships from DBT and DST, etc.) and international (e.g., Marie Curie) postdoctoral research fellowship programs.
+If there are no fully funded positions in the lab, applicants seeking postdoctoral positions could develop proposals with the lab to compete for the prestigious postdoctoral fellowship opportunities, including Raman Postdoctoral Fellowship by IISc, Wellcome Trust/India Alliance DBT Early Career Fellowship, and other fellowships from DBT and DST.